nolancon/operator/README.md

  * Edit `PORTAL_MANAGER_VERSION` in `Makefile` or pass it to make target.
  * Execute `make portal-manager` command.
  * Enjoy new version.

+## Update node-manager manifests

+node-manager manifests are stored in the repo but updated manually.
+To update the manifests please follow the instructions below.

+ * Edit `NODE_MANAGER_VERSION` in `Makefile` or pass it to make target.
+ * Execute `make node-manager` command.
+ * Enjoy new version.